anthonygregis/node-init-readme/README.md

 #### Package.json

 This is the brains of your project, it keeps things organized and allows others to easily download your project and install all necessary modules to run this project / server.
 It also keeps track of current version, project name, description, and author.

+#### Import Modules / Packages

+To import a module (or package) to your javascript file you can use require() to import the module you installed with npm i or from an exported module in your code.